ymarynych/k0rdent-catalog/mkdocs/index.md

 # k0rdent Application Catalog
-Unlock the full potential of your k0rdent platform with our catalog of complementary services.
-Our catalog features a selection of best-in-class solutions designed to enhance every aspect of your k0rdent managed clusters.
+Unlock the full potential of the k0rdent Distributed Container Managemnet Environment with a catalog of complementary services.
+The catalog features a selection of best-in-class solutions designed to enhance k0rdent managed clusters.
 These services have been validated on k0rdents clusters and have existing templates for easy deployment.
 Please check back often as the list is continuously growing.

 ## Applications
 <div class="grid cards" markdown>